Skip to content

 Overview

-The Swagger UI is an OpenSource component supported and maintained by SmartBear and packaged into a WebJar to render the collection of definitions that constitute the Domino REST API.
-For an introduction, see Swagger UI.
+The Swagger UI is an open source component supported and maintained by SmartBear and packaged into a WebJar to render the collection of definitions that constitute the Domino REST API.
+It enables you to visualize and interact with APIs without having any of the actual implementation logic in place.
+The APIs are automatically generated from the OpenAPI Specification with the visual documentation making it easier to implement the back end code at a later stage.

 Before you begin

-• You have already created a schema using the Demo.nsf database.
+• You have created a schema using the Demo.nsf database.

 • You have activated the database forms and views of your created schema.